m-doescode/openblocks/docs/qscintilla.md

 Next, launch the *x64 Native Tools Command Prompt for VS 2022*, and cd into the directory that you extracted the archive to

-Now, run `qmake` from your Qt's bin directory to configure it
+Now, run `qmake src` from your Qt's bin directory to configure it

 Once that's done, build and install the project using `nmake install`